Check on your kidney health to monitor function and performance. Collect your sample at home and get online lab results in 2 to 5 days.

 eGFR (estimated glomerular filtration rate)

-eGFR (estimated glomerular filtration rate) is a calculation which determines how well your kidneys are filtering blood.
+eGFR (estimated glomerular filtration rate) is a calculation that determines how well your kidneys are filtering blood.

 How it works